 Specialty shops should have pages on their website that are specifically for their various specialties.
 For instance, a European specialty shop would probably have a page specific to Mercedes, another specific to BMW, and one for each of the brands they work on.

 Think about it like this.
 I’m generically speaking, but for the most part, people who drive cars like Ford, Chevrolet, Toyota, or any of the mainstream brands don’t search for “Ford Mechanic.”
 However, drivers of the European brands will search for “Mercedes Repair Shop.”

 Another way to think about it is this.
 If there is a brand that many shops won’t work on, but your shop does, create a page for it.

-This goes for the diesels too.
-If you work on Powerstroke, Cummins, and Duramax diesels, create optimized pages for each.
+This goes for the diesel truck engines too.
+If you work on Powerstroke, Cummins, and Duramax engines, create optimized pages for each.